melvir/tap-backendtest/README.md

 * Controllers
   * Do integration testing from end to end up till persisting data into database.
-  * Do not only do unit testing of controller.
+  * Do not only do unit testing of controller (does not contain any business-logic)

 * Services
-  * mock the repository methods
+  * Mock the repository (either by using Mockito or custom POJO)
-  * test business logic
+  * Do unit testing with aim to isolate it for testing business logic

 * Repostories
-  * only applicable for custom query methods (e.g. jpa /jpl)
+  * Only applicable for custom query methods (e.g. jpa /jpl)
+  * Using DataJpaTest

 * Model
   * Do not test

 ## Do's and Don't's
 * Do not test the parameter
+* Test the input and output

 ## Mocking
 * Create your own java mock classes